5GHz, Cavity, (TE5RI01) + quantum amplifiers

 Also I was able to observe ~8 dB improvement in SNR with TWPA for the resonance peak measurement (see upper plot).

-#15 Updated by Daniil Frolov 9 months ago
+#15 Updated by Daniil Frolov about 1 year ago

 Just finished measurements with the second TWPA # 600.
 Results are very similar.
 Pump frequency and power is slightly different: 6.317 GHz, -2 dBm for optimal gain around 5 GHz.